The 17 best mattress sales to shop this Labor Day | CNN Underscored

 The organic mattress retailer is offering $150 off all Organic Latex and Hybrid Mattresses with the code LABORDAY, and $250 off the Organic Luxury Plush Mattress with the code LUXE250.

-Avocado is also offering an added 5% off sitewide for verified educators, military, law enforcement, firefighters, emergency medical technicians, doctors, and nurses.
+Avocado is also offering an added 5% off sitewide for verified educators, military, law enforcement, firefighters, emergency medical technicians, doctors and nurses.

 Bear Mattress